progowski/log-chainify/README.md

-# LogChainify - The Seamless Log Correlation Toolbox in event driven architecture
+# LogChainify - The Seamless Log Correlation and Visualization Toolbox in event driven architecture
 Are you struggling to effectively manage and correlate logs in your distributed applications?
 Introducing LogChainify, an ambitious open-source project aimed at providing a seamless and efficient solution for log correlation in event-driven architectures.